Drichdev/moe-model/README.md

 # `moe-model` API Documentation

 This is a Dockerized API that provides a **Mixture of Experts (MoE)** system for **Question Answering** using a **Neuro-Symbolic AI** approach.
+A user can only make 10 requests to control usage.

 ---